tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 resumption_count
 : The number of tickets desired by the client when the server is willing to resume using the presented ticket.

-expected_count
-: The number of tickets the server expects to send in response to a client ticket_request extension.

 A client starting a fresh connection SHOULD set new_session_count to the desired number of session tickets and resumption_count to 0.